krzychb/esp32-everest-run/log-book.md

 Basing on the above rough estimates I will post data on average every 12 seconds.
 This is ruling out [ThinkSpeak](https://thingspeak.com/) that does not allow posting faster than once every 15 seconds.
 [Emoncms](https://emoncms.org/) should be fine as it allows posting every 10s.

 But what about data buffering and posting all values in batches?
-The most compelling salutation I found is provided by [Keen IO](https://keen.io/).
+The most compelling solution I found is provided by [Keen IO](https://keen.io/).
 They also provide easy method to attach time stamps to historical data that can be posted in a batch.

 Typical JSON to post historical data looks as follows:
 ```